Idyll-Intelligent-Systems/ATS_Checker-Enhancer/README.md

 I built a clean, static resume website based on the description: dark-themed, modern, recruiter-friendly, fully static (no dependencies or frameworks), and SEO-optimized.
 It pulls all content from `data/resume.json` for easy customization.
 The design uses a professional layout with sections for summary, experience, education, skills, etc. It's responsive for mobile/desktop.

-I used the available public information about "Shiva Veldi" (which appears to be Shiva Kumar Veldi based on professional profiles) to populate a sample `data/resume.json`.
-If this isn't accurate or you have your own details, just edit the JSON file—the site will update automatically.
+I used placeholder information about "XUser Idyll" to populate a sample `data/resume.json`.
+You can edit the JSON file with your own details—the site will update automatically.

 Here's the content of each file.
 Create a folder (e.g., `resume-site`), add these files in the structure below, zip it up, and follow the publishing steps.